iMovR ThermoTread GT Office Treadmill Review

 A Note on the General Meaninglessness of Horsepower and Weight Ratings

 If you’ve been reading WorkWhileWalking’s reviews for a while, you’re probably already aware that horsepower is a meaningless indication of a treadmill's true weight capacity.
 Yet manufacturers insist on publishing this, and only this specification about their drivetrain’s capacity.
 Many other factors go into figuring how much weight a treadmill can support and for how long.
-These factors include frame strength, deck material and rigidity, belt friction co-efficient and surface area, gearing ratio, flywheel size and weight, motor RPM, roller diameters, roller crowns and belt guides, to name but a few. iMovR’s veteran treadmill engineering team designed the ThermoTread GT to outperform the TR5000 in every way – especially in the drivetrain department - while keeping the cost close enough to that of the TR1200 to win over value buyers on a budget.
+These factors include frame strength, deck material and rigidity, belt friction coefficient and surface area, gearing ratio, flywheel size and weight, motor RPM, roller diameters, roller crowns and belt guides, to name but a few. iMovR’s veteran treadmill engineering team designed the ThermoTread GT to outperform the TR5000 in every way – especially in the drivetrain department - while keeping the cost close enough to that of the TR1200 to win over value buyers on a budget (Editor's note: Lifespan has since considerably lowered the prices of their aged treadmills).

 Most treadmill manufacturers decide on what weight rating to publish based on their marketing departments' whim and fancy.
 Proper engineering involves the use of finite element analysis simulation tools followed by real-world testing. iMovR is the first treadmill desk manufacturer we’ve worked with who has actually supplied evidence of their testing methodology.
 The ThermoTread's 400 lb. weight rating was derived through real FEA and automated 24x7 simulated stress testing.